 Breakfast foods like pancakes and waffles are the type of meals that were always homemade at our house growing up.
 I’ll be honest–it turned me into a bit of a breakfast snob.
 But really, why use a box mix when they are so easssssy to make from scratch?

 The ingredients are simple pantry staples and the whole process only takes a few minutes to make.
 No one can resist a stack of delicious homemade buttermilk pancakes, and this recipe is fantastic!
 The most light, fluffy, buttery pancakes.

-I will admit that I am one to easily use the milk/lemon juice trick (1 cup milk + 1 Tbsp lemon juice) as a buttermilk substitute in a recipe when I’m in a pinch and don’t have any on hand.
-However, since this recipe uses 2 cups of buttermilk I would strongly urge you to buy the real deal!
-It’s thicker and creamier and will taste so much better.
-Plus, it’s super inexpensive.
-I would also give the container a little shake before measuring the buttermilk and adding it to the batter.
+- Use buttermilk.
+Buttermilk is a key ingredient in these pancakes and since this recipe uses 2 cups of buttermilk I would strongly urge you to buy the real deal!
+It’s thicker and creamier, will taste so much better, and it’s super inexpensive.
+Be sure to shake the container before measuring the buttermilk and adding it to the batter.

 CONSIDER TRYING THESE BREAKFAST FAVORITES: